 - Tapes of oral work, such as role-playing, presentations, or an oral account of a trip

 - Teacher descriptions of student accomplishments, such as performance on oral tasks

 - Formal test data, checklists, and rating sheets

 Checklists or summary sheets of tasks and performances in the student's portfolio can help you make instructional decisions and report consistently and reliably.
 Checklists can also help you collect the same kind of data for each student.
 In this way you can assess both the progress of one student and of the class as a whole.
-This sample math development checklist is an example of how you can organize your data collection for each ELL.

 - Students can select samples of their work and reflect on their own growth over time.

 - You can meet with ELLs to develop their goals and standards.

 - Together with students, you can set tangible, realistic improvement goals for future projects.

 - Students – as a class, in groups, or individually – can create their own rubrics.